Brushless Motors -

 Let’s concentrate on the inner workings of the outrunner 1100 size brushless motors Bob Budge and Richard Mack are using in their slot cars.
 Thanks to Bob and Richard for all the help with this article Richard credits Stefano Mirabelli with the recommendation for that size of motor.
 They come in different lengths, Bob and Richard concentrate on the 1106 size, the fourth number is the length of the stator stack (so 1106 has a 6mm long stack, 1103 has a 3mm long stack etc.) shorter stacks give less torque.

 These motors have two parts as shown in the illustration.
 The rotor carries the magnets, this rotates round the outside of the coils and they don’t have sensors.
-Outrunners come in many different sizes, Bob and Richard have chosen this size which has a 14.2mm outside diameter.
+Outrunners come in many different sizes, Bob and Richard have chosen this size many makes have a 14.2mm outside diameter although a few makes are a little smaller.
 The bare motor weighs 7.2 gm.
 Complete with pinion and wiring to the connector they weigh 8.1gm.
-The 2mm shaft is convenient as it’s a standard size for slot car pinions.
+This size motor normally has 2mm or 1.5mm bearings.
+For the 2mm bore pinions normally used, ones with 2mm bearings is more convenient rather than sleeving a 1.5mm shaft.
 A shaft protruding out the right end to take a pinion has to fitted, the standard drone motors come with the shaft extending out the wrong end.
 Richard tells me that’s not a difficult job.
+In 2023 motors with the shaft already out the right end for slot racing became available.

 We are used to feeling the magnetic attraction when turning over a motor, a conventional slot car motor will stop in one of 6 positions, this type of brushless motor will stop in one of 36 positions.